The Carthage College campus will reopen in phases this summer, starting with small groups of employees returning to on-site work June 15.

 Events and Activities: Internal and external camps and on-campus activities have been canceled through June.
 The institution will reevaluate July events mid-June.

-Visitors to Campus: In phase one visitors to campus will be limited to enrollment and athletic recruitment that will not exceed the Kenosha Kickstart guidelines of 10 individuals.
-We anticipate possible expansion of the policy in phase 2 of return to work.
-Visit the Return to Work website to learn more.
+Visitors to Campus: In Phase 1, campus visitors will be limited to enrollment and athletic recruitment that will not exceed the Kenosha Kickstart guidelines of 10 individuals.
+We anticipate possible expansion of the policy in Phase 2 of return to work.

 Physical and Mental Well-being: